foxydot/adviainternet/wp-content/plugins/slidedeck2-personal/readme.txt

 == Changelog ==
+= 2.3.3 =
+* Updated jquery request for IFRAME requests and insertion menu to accommodate for new WordPress 3.6 registered script structure

+= 2.3.2 =
+* Fixed an issue with the IE version detection snippet

+= 2.3 =
+* Add specification to ignore total_slides option for Custom Content SlideDecks, regardless of its value
+* Adjust registered script handling in IFRAME mode to make better accommodation for schema-less URLs
+* Fixed a style issue for Block Titles on iOS devices
+* Updated lense templates for better Lazy Loading handling
+* Introduced a better Support Modal with some FAQs
+* Removed Twitter as a source
+* Flickr Author links for Groups fixed

+= 2.2.1 =
+* Fixed an indexing issue with Lazy Loading Videos
+* Half Moon lens: Fixed an issue with videos on iOS
+* Block Title lens: Fixed an issue with videos on iOS
+* Flickr content source: fixed author URL linking for groups
+* Fixed a PHP notice in the widget class

+= 2.2 =
+* Fixed the `expansion_factor is not defined` error.
+* Fixed the `_preferred_image_size` is not defined error.
+* Added groudwork for custom CSS (available in Professional and higher).
+* Fixed issue where some SlideDeck scripts were being output on other plugin pages (eg: Gravity Forms)
+* Tool Kit Lens: Thumbnail images are now centered within the cropped frame.
+* Reporter Lens: Fixed an issue where the layout might not change even with an empty title.
+* Now includes Lazy Loading for image slides.
+* Now includes Lazy Loading for video slides.

+= 2.1.20130325 =
+* Reporter Lens: Fixed an issue where multiple decks on one page would not navigate correctly.
+* Added h1, h2, h3, h4, h5, h6, pre, address tags to allowed tag list in Image custom slide type.
+* Security improvements
+* Renamed language files for proper inclusion
+* Modified the way that custom taxonomies were looked up for the WordPress Posts Source
+* Modified our caching methods to better work with Object Caching setups
+* Added a new Advanced Option for aggressive cache flushing
+* Updated image source handling for Dribble, Flickr, Google+/Google+ Images, Instagram - will use current protocol i.e. http/https
+* Fixed some typos in plugin interfaces
+* Updated font additions to remove protocol from source URL

+= 2.1.20130228 =
+* Fixing an issue with the O-Town and Fashion Lens JavaScript files
+* Lenses can now have no variations and the variation dropdown is correctly hidden

+= 2.1.20130219 =
+* Updating the version of plupload in anticipation of jQuery 1.9
+* Removing all calls to jQuery.browser or $.browser in anticipation of jQuery 1.9
+* Updated custom slide CSS for images to fix an issue where the sd2-node-caption was showing up even though there was no content
+* Attempted a fix for the fullscreen images flashing issue.
+* Addressing an issue where editing a lens could result in a broken page

+= 2.1.20130116 =
+* Extracted a Regex for filtering images from feeds/sources, and added a filter for it `slidedeck_image_blacklist`
+* Google Plus Image (Picasa) source was updated to support the new resolutions specified in the API.
+See this: http://goo.gl/pjkKP for more info (search for `imgmax`)
+* Made an accommodation for a rare case where many WordPress custom taxonomies could make the WordPress Posts Source's taxonomy selector unusable
+* Updated the button style of the `Insert SlideDeck` button to match the new WordPress 3.5 and higher look
+* Tweaked the FancyForms dropdown styles so the z-indexing is no longer an issue
+* Adjusted the following lenses for a mobile/responsive bug: fashion, half-moon, o-town, reporter, tool-kit, twitter.
+* Fixed a warning message related to the $expansion_factor variable

 = 2.1.20121212 =
 * Updated references in activation routine to fix free to paid upgrade identification if free plugin was still activated
 * Help us make SlideDeck 2 better!
 Added optional anonymous usage statistics opt-in.